WorldWideWebster/github.io/_posts/2022-06-21-masterclass-in-yak-shaving.md

 Yak shaving is programming lingo for the seemingly endless series of small tasks that have to be completed before the next step in a project can move forward

 I first heard the term years ago, and I can't remember the source.
-Here's another [great example](https://www.youtube.com/watch?v=AbSehcT19u0&ab_channel=VincentVerschuren)
+Here's a great example
+{% include youtubePlayer.html id=page.mitmID %}

 Interestingly (to me) enough, the source of the original phrase stems from Ren and Stimpy's [Shaven Yak of Yaksmas Eve](http://www.deadpark.com/wp-content/uploads/Yak-Shaving-Day.mp4?_=1)

+The term supposedly stems from the nonsensical preparation of odd tasks for the coming of the Shaven Yak.

 You get the idea.